gjbex/training-material/Debugging/Arithmetic/README.md

     of different orders of magnitude.
 1. `addition.c`: C implementation of illustration of loss of precision when adding numbers of different orders of magnitude.
+1. `associativity.c`: simple illustration of violation of associativity in addition.
 1. `float_overflow.c`: illustration of code that generates `inf`.
 1. `float_overflow_nan.c`: illustrates overflow and not-a-number resulting from various computations.